cloudmesh/cloudmesh-cloud/docs-source/source/vmproviders.md

 We are using the python library
 [Apache Libcloud](https://libcloud.apache.org) to interact with cloud service providers.
-Currently, in the `cm4`, we could access:
+Currently, in `cms`, we could access:

 * [AWS](https://aws.amazon.com)
 * [AZURE](https://azure.microsoft.com/en-us/)